iterative/awesome-iterative-projects/readme.md

 ## Other Projects with DVC

 ### DVC and R
-[{dvthis}](https://github.com/jcpsantiago/dvthis) - The goal of dvthis is to provide utility functions for DVC pipelines using R scripts.
-An additional goal is to document the usual workflows they enable, and provide a template for projects using DVC and R.
+* [`dvthis`](https://github.com/jcpsantiago/dvthis) - Utility functions and project templates for DVC pipelines using R.